AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 :cpp:`Geometry` has, and we can provide that information so that periodic boundaries can be filled as well.
 You might have noticed that a ghost cell could overlap with multiple valid cells from different FArrayBoxes in the case of nodal index type.
-In that case, it is unspecified that which valid cell’s value is used to fill the ghost cell.
+In that case, it is unspecified that which valid cell's value is used to fill the ghost cell.
 It ought to be the case the values in those overlapping valid cells are the same up to roundoff errors.
 If a ghost cell does not overlap with any valid cells, its value will not